Teemo Top Lane Matchups: Laning Strategy Comprehensive Guide (Season 7 LoL)

 Defensive Items: Frozen Mallet, Guardian Angel, Dead Man’s Plate, ZZrot

 Stay in the middle of the lane and poke tentatively at Trundle.
 If Trundle misses or wastes his pillar (E) and/or frozen domain (W) then you can be aggressive.
 They have long cooldowns — 15+ seconds for both.
-Trundle heals up quite a bit when minions die, if you are able to safely poke at him consider Executioner’s to shut down his healing.
+Trundle heals up quite a bit when minions die, if you are able to safely poke at him consider Executioner’s early to shut down his healing (especially if other enemies are heal-heavy.)
 At level 6, set up defensive shrooms along your retreat path so you can always safely kite Trundle while retreating, this lets you be very aggressive.

 - Tip: Never get close to walls if Trundle’s pillar cooldown is available.
 He can trap you against a wall – instead try to stick to the center(ish) of the lane so you can always go either way around the pillar.